Toddler Learning Resource: Colors, Matching, Patterns, & Shapes

 Supply List

-Here is a list of the supplies I needed to set up my child's Toddler Learning Resource:
+Here is a list of the supplies I needed to set up the Toddler Learning Resource:

 At the bottom of this post, I’ll walk you through exactly what you need!